Oregon Sexual Abuse Lawsuits

 Criminal Statute of Limitations Laws for Oregon

 Oregon eliminated the criminal SOL for first degree rape, sodomy, and unlawful penetration when DNA identification of a perpetrator has been made.
 However, for all other child sex abuse felonies the criminal SOL ends before the victim turns 30 years old.
-Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Oregon a Criminal SOL score of 1, on a 1-5 scale, where 5 is the highest.
-Oregon is one of only two states to receive this lowest possible rating.
-A score of 1 is defined as a criminal SOL that expires under age 40.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Oregon a Criminal SOL letter grade of F, on the traditional A-F scale, where A is the best.
+A letter grade of F is defined as a criminal SOL that expires under age 40.

 Civil Statute of Limitations Laws for Oregon

 In Oregon, the civil SOL runs to age 40.
 In 2010, Oregon permanently revived its SOL up to age 40 against perpetrators and private organizations.
-Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave Oregon a Civil SOL Age Cap score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as a civil SOL age cap between 35 and 49 years old for survivors.
+Child USA, who has also evaluated every state based on their civil statute of limitations laws, gave Oregon a Civil SOL Age Cap letter grade of D, on the traditional A-F scale, where A is the best.
+A letter grade of D is defined as a civil SOL age cap between 35 and 49 years old for survivors.

 If you or someone you love was sexually abused or assaulted in Oregon, contact us now.
 Due to Oregon’s statute of limitations laws, those sexually abused as a minor may still have a claim against their abuser, depending upon how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.